kristarking/tooling-project/README.md

 ### Step 4 — Deploy the Cloudflare Tunnel

-After the pipeline finishes, the cloudflared pod needs your tunnel token.
-Create the token secret in the cluster:
+The pipeline does not handle the tunnel deployment because the tunnel token is specific to each person's Cloudflare account.
+You do this once manually after the pipeline finishes.

+Store the tunnel token as a Kubernetes secret:

 ```bash
 kubectl create namespace cloudflare-tunnel --dry-run=client -o yaml | kubectl apply -f -